-A Wenatchee 14-month-old toddler swallowed a lithium battery last month that burned a hole in his esophagus before the problem was discovered recently.
+A 14-month-old toddler in Wenatchee swallowed a lithium battery last month that burned a hole in his esophagus before the problem was discovered recently.

 Seattle Child Accident Attorneys

 The child injury attorneys at Davis Law Group, P.S. in Seattle sends our thoughts and prayers to the young child in the hospital.

 This devastating accident should have never happened.
 This is an example of a child accident case in which the family of the child may be able to seek financial damagies from the company who manufactured the lithium battery.
 This family would be well advised to seek the assistance of an experienced and skilled child accident attorney.